Zanzibar - West Coast

 Return flights to Zanzibar on Kenya Airways Return resort transfers 7 Nights accommodation in a Garden Room Breakfast & dinner daily Complimentary snorkelling equipment, non-motorised watersports, use of bicycles & a return shuttle trip to Stone Town All taxes, levies & surcharges (estimate)

-10% early bird discount included - book and pay 60 days prior departure Upgrade to All Inclusive basis from R6 610 per person Green fee from R1 210 per person One child under 11 years stays free when sharing with parents
+15% early bird discount included - book and pay 30 days prior departure Upgrade to All Inclusive basis from R6 520 per person Green fee from R1 210 per person One child under 11 years stays free when sharing with parents

 Packages are subject to availability at the time of the reservation.
 Passport & visa costs (if applicable), travel insurance & items of a personal nature are not included.
 Prices are subject to change without prior notice due to airfare increases and currency fluctuations.
 Rebooking and cancellation fees apply.
 All prices are per person sharing unless otherwise specified.
 Standard terms and conditions apply.
 All discounts and/or special offers have already been included in the package price.

 |Base Price:||ZAR 13 650|

 Experience an Island breakaway at Sea Cliff Resort & Spa and you will discover something very special.

 A beautiful resort located on the West Coast of the exotic island of Zanzibar.
 With traditional makuti roofs and Arabic towers lit by brass lights, the hotel is a unique combination of modern facilities mixed with the original exotic architecture of historical Zanzibar.
 The cliffside location overlooking the Indian Ocean in Mangwapani and offers panoramic views across the sparkling ocean and shimmering white beach.

 All 120 rooms are located on the ground or first floor.

 24 Garden Rooms (Size: 31m2)